-To pursue potential career opportunities as a Nurse Practitioner, one typically earns a 4-year bachelor’s degree and a 2-year master’s degree (one potential educational path might be to earn a Bachelor of Science in Nursing and a Master of Science in Nursing) and earn a nursing license in the state in which they wish to practice.
+To pursue potential career opportunities as a Nurse Practitioner, one typically earns a 4-year bachelor’s degree and a 2-year master’s degree (one potential educational path might be to earn a Bachelor of Science in Nursing and a Master of Science in Nursing).
+Also NP's typically earn a nursing license in the state in which they wish to practice.
 In the majority of employment and certification cases, each of the institutions granting degrees and certification must be accredited by the American Board of Nursing Specialties[ii] or the National Commission for Certification Agencies[iii].

 Physiology and pathophysiology

 Research methods and evidence-based practice